tasdikrahman/tasdikrahman.me/_posts/2019-04-24-handling-singals-for-applications-in-kubernetes-docker.md

 This will send the signal of `SIGQUIT` to nginx to gracefully handle termination

-FOr gracefully terminating apache2, it requires a `SIGWINCH` signal to be passed to it.
+For gracefully terminating apache2, it requires a `SIGWINCH` signal to be passed to it.
+Which can be done by passing the signal `28` to it.

 ```sh
 ## your dockerfile contents before this